 Welcome back to Exploring FPGA Graphics.
-In the previous two parts, we worked with sprites, but another approach is needed as graphics become more complex.
-Instead of drawing directly to the screen, we draw to a framebuffer, which is read out to the screen.
+In the previous part, we worked with sprites, but another approach is needed as graphics become more complex.
+Instead of drawing directly to the screen, we draw to a bitmap, which is read out to the screen.
 This post provides an introduction to framebuffers and how to scale them up.
 We’ll also learn how to fizzlefade graphics Wolfenstein 3D style.
-In the next part, we’ll use a framebuffer to visualize a simulation of life.
-This post was last updated in January 2022.

 Series Outline